Small Celestial Bodies

 Enter the number from the column to the left into the text box next to the appropriate word in the right-hand column.

-5. a natural object large enough that gravity has caused it to have a round shape; which is in orbit around a star; and which has cleared that orbit of most other matter meteorite
+7. an object which gravity has caused to be round, and which is in orbit around a star, but which is not large enough to clear its orbit of most other matter comet

 Note: this website only uses cookies for session identification.
 However, we do not use crackers on this website.
 Not that there's anything wrong with crackers, but after one or two session cookies, we really don't need the extra calories.